 27 October 2016

 Bring Your Own Device (BYOD) is a double edged sword.
 Some see it as a chance to save on tech – why buy laptops and phones when your staff prefer to use their own?
-But an increasingly number are worried about the security risks that come with adopting a BYOD.
+But an increasing number are worried about the security risks that come with adopting a BYOD and would prefer to offer CYOD (Choose your own device).

 “Business devices are struggling to catch up with technologies designed